Thorup/chrome-extension-mv3-react-typescript/README.md

 ### `1.0.x`

-This contains the inital project using React 17, Webpack 5 and TypeScript 4.
+This uses React 17, Webpack 5 and TypeScript 4.

 Details: